Vanderes/SAR/specs/specTask3.md

     abstract class QueueBroker{

-        // Constructor to initialize the QueueBroker with a name QueueBroker(String name);
+Constructor to initialize the QueueBroker with a name

+        QueueBroker(String name);

+Non-blocking method to bind the broker to a specific port, a given accept listener is addressed when the broker accepts a connection on a given port

+        boolean bind(int port, AcceptListener listener);

-        // Interface for handling accepted connections
+Interface for handling accepted connections, methods should be implemented upon creation

         interface AcceptListener {
             void accepted(MessageQueue queue);
         }

-        // Method to bind the broker to a specific port and set an accept listener boolean bind(int port, AcceptListener listener);
+Method to unbind the broker from a specific port, returns boolean false if there was nothing to unbind on the given port, returns boolean true if succesfull

-        // Method to unbind the broker from a specific port boolean unbind(int port);
+        boolean unbind(int port);

+Non-blocking method to connect to a queue broker by name and port, the given connect listener will be adressed when connected or refused.

+        boolean connect(String name, int port, ConnectListener listener);
+        }

-        // Interface for handling connection events
+Interface for handling connection events, methods should be implemented upon creation

         interface ConnectListener {
             void connected(MessageQueue queue);
             void refused();
-        }

-        // Method to connect to a queue broker by name and port, and set a connect listener boolean connect(String name, int port, ConnectListener listener);
         }